Home/Legumes/Dragon Tongue Bean

 How to Store

-Store in a cool, dry place or refrigerate in a breathable bag.
-Cooked beans should be kept in an airtight container.
+Store in a cool, dry place or refrigerate in a plastic bag to keep them fresh for longer.

 Myths vs Realities

-RealityWhile they are visually striking, they are also nutritious and can be a delicious part of meals.
+RealityWhile they are visually appealing, they are also highly nutritious and delicious.

 Healthy Recipes